 Joel Sartore is a photographer, speaker, author, teacher, conservationist, National Geographic Fellow, and a regular contributor to National Geographic Magazine.
 His hallmarks are a sense of humor and a Midwestern work ethic.

-Joel specializes in documenting endangered species and landscapes in order to show a world worth saving.
-He is the founder of The Photo Ark, a multi-year documentary project to save species and habitat.
+Joel specializes in documenting endangered species and landscapes around the world.
+He is the founder of The Photo Ark, a 25-year documentary project to save species and habitat.

 In his words, “It is folly to think that we can destroy one species and ecosystem after another and not affect humanity.
 When we save species, we’re actually saving ourselves.”

-Joel has written several books including RARE: Portraits of America’s Endangered Species, Photographing Your Family, and Nebraska: Under a Big Red Sky.
-His most recent book is Let’s Be Reasonable, a collection of essays from the CBS Sunday Morning show.
-All of his books are available through his website or wherever books are sold.
+Joel has written several books including RARE: Portraits of America’s Endangered Species, Photographing Your Family, Nebraska: Under a Big Red Sky and Let’s Be Reasonable.
+His most recent book is Photo Ark: A World Worth Saving.
+All of his books are available through his website.

-In addition to the work he has done for National Geographic, Joel has contributed to Audubon Magazine, Geo, Sports Illustrated, The New York Times and numerous book projects.
-Joel and his work have been the subjects of several national broadcasts including National Geographic’s Explorer, the NBC Nightly News, NPR’s Weekend Edition and an hour-long PBS documentary, At Close Range.
+In addition to the work he has done for National Geographic, Joel has contributed to Audubon Magazine, Geo, Sports Illustrated, The New York Times, the Smithsonian Magazine and numerous book projects.
+Joel and his work have been the subjects of several national broadcasts including National Geographic’s Explorer, the NBC Nightly News, NPR’s Weekend Edition, the Today Show and an hour-long PBS documentary, At Close Range.
 He is also a contributor on the CBS Sunday Morning Show with Charles Osgood.

 Joel is always happy to return from his travels around the world to his home in Lincoln, Nebraska where he lives with his wife Kathy and their three children.